 PortEnableStatusChange.
 This bit is set when hardware events cause the PortEnableStatus bit to be cleared.
 Changes from HCD writes do not set this bit.
 The HCD writes a "1" to clear this bit.
 Writing a "0" has no effect.

 0 = no change in PortEnableStatus1 = change in PortEnableStatus when ResetStatusChange is set.
+0 = resume is not completed 1 = resume completed

 PSSC: